RealistAI/github_best_practices/best_practices.md

 Phineas will then went to their GitHub repository and created a pull request, where Gregorius looked over his code.
 Gregorius approved the code so Phineas has completed his task.

-Phineas deleted his branch as normal standard and then ran the git branch command to confirm he had deleted the branch and to show what branch he was in now.
+Phineas deleted his branch as normal standard and then ran the git branch command to confirm he had deleted the branch and to show what branch he was in now. <br><br>

 ## Troubleshooting GitHub